Eight-man football defensive formations: 3-3-2

 The 3-3-2 formation consists of three linemen, three linebackers and two defensive backs.
 It is one of the most flexible formations, allowing multiple looks and blitz packages and freeing the middle linebacker from most pass coverage responsibilities; this way, the middle linebacker can be used for stopping the run.

 The linemen are run stoppers and pass rushers.
 The nose tackle lines up at any point in between the inside shoulders of the offensive guards.
 Responsible for stopping running plays through the middle of the line.
 The player either stands up the center or shoots an A-gap.
 The defensive ends line up in a down position between the outside shoulder to heads up on the tight end, or in an up position on the outside shoulder of the tight end.
 In the down position has run stop in the "B gap".
 In the up position is the contain man.

 Linebackers are primarily run stoppers and after that have pass coverage.
 The middle linebacker lines up in between the offensive guards.
 This player's main job is to stop the run; to be most effective, the middle linebacker should be the team's best tackler and be able to play from sideline to sideline.
 Pass coverage is a short zone on any backs coming through the middle of the line.
 When blitzing, the middle linebacker takes the "A gap" opposite of the nose tackle, becoming a de facto fourth lineman.
 The outside linebackers line up behind the defensive ends.
 They have pass coverage on running backs coming out of the backfield to the flats, can cover slotbacks but may switch with defensive backs.
 Defensive backs look for the pass first and then the run.
 They have coverage responsibilities for tight and split ends, but may cover slotbacks and leave tight ends for the outside linebackers.

 5-1-2

 This formation consists of three down linemen, two up linemen, one linebacker, and two defensive backs.

 Five-man fronts

 Five-man fronts are used in passing situations or against a poor running team.

 3-2-3

 This formation consists of one down lineman, two up linemen, two linebackers, and three defensive backs.
 This formation is also known as 3-2-Monster, the monster being a safety and two cornerbacks in a man coverage.
 The 3-2-Monster is the mandated defensive formation in arena football and the base formation in most leagues of professional indoor football.

 4-1-3

 This formation consists of two down linemen, two up linemen, one linebacker, three defensive backs.

+2-3-3

+This formation consists of two down linemen, three linebackers, and three defensive backs.
+A better option to defend spread passing teams.